renatabg2205/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview of Pyber analysis:
-The purpose of this project is to analyze all the rideshare data from PyBer - a ride-sharing app company - and create a compelling visualization for the CEO.
+The purpose of this project is to analyze the rideshare data from PyBer - a ride-sharing app company - and create a compelling visualization for the CEO.
 The result will help the company to improve access to ride-sharing services and determine affordability for underserved neighborhoods.

 ## Results: